Jeevraj-Rathore/Jeevraj-Rathore/README.md

 ## 🙋‍♂️ About Me

-- 🌱 I’m currently learning **Java, Python, GoLang, Cloud and DevOps.**
+- 🌱 I’m currently learning **Python, Linux, Cloud Computing and DevOps.**

 - 👯 I’m willing to contribute on **OpenSource Projects**